pyoky/pyoky.github.io/quartz/content/Shortest Path.md

 	- Repeat BFS edge relaxation again, for $|V|-1$ times.
 But this time, if any cost values are updated, the node is part of a negative cycle.
 Mark cost to that node as $\infty$.
 	- See [Bellman Ford Algorithm | Graph Theory - YouTube](https://www.youtube.com/watch?v=lyw4FaxrwHg&t=704s)
 	- Able to deal with negative edges/negative cycles
-	- Often used in finance for identifying [[arbitrage]] opportunities.
+	- Often used in finance for identifying [[No-Arbitrage]] opportunities.
 - Complexity.
 Time: $O(V\cdot E)$

 ## All Pairs Shortest Path (APSP)